Yuheng-Lu/Yuheng-Lu/README.md

 # Yuheng Lu's GitHub Profile

-I'm Yuheng, a rising senior at NYU College of Arts and Science.
+I'm Yuheng, a senior (a third-year senior 🤔) at NYU College of Arts and Science.

 I code and do math.